 Skills2Work promotes labour market integration of beneficiaries of international protection

-- Establishment of a European network of experts, communities, interest groups, employers and academics.
+The establishment of a European network of experts, communities, interest groups, employers and academics;

-- A research publication on best practices and mechanisms for validation and recognition of skills and competences.
+Mapping best practices and mechanisms for validation and recognition of skills and competences;